Teen Girls Group

 Have trouble expressing her feelings and standing up for herself?

-Here is some feedback from past group members:
+Feedback from past group members:

-“I never knew that other people felt this way”
+“I never knew that other people felt this way.”

 “It is so cool hearing what you (group members) have to say because it is a totally different perspective!”

-Teen Girls Group will help your daughter learn:
+Group will help your daughter learn:

 - To become aware of new ways to challenge her inner critic.